LARRY LESSER’S LOTTERY LITERACY!

 MISCELLANEOUS:

-2-minute movie with lottery/probability: go to www.causeweb.org/resources/fun/, select “Videos” then “Probability”
+2-minute movie with lottery/probability: https://www.causeweb.org/resources/fun/db.php?id=226

-Where money goes: http://www.txlottery.org/export/sites/default/Supporting_Education/
+Where Texas Lottery money goes: http://www.txlottery.org/export/sites/lottery/Supporting_Education/

 “Straight Dope” on strategy (http://www.straightdope.com/classics/a4_119.html) and prize payouts (http://www.straightdope.com/mailbag/mlottery.html)

-How to Win More: Strategies for Increasing a Lottery Win, the only book on lotteries I’ve found so far that I’d recommend: http://www.amazon.com/gp/product/1568810784/002-6149190-5012835?v=glance&n=283155
+How to Win More: Strategies for Increasing a Lottery Win, probably the only book on lotteries I’ve found so far that I’d recommend: http://www.amazon.com/gp/product/1568810784/002-6149190-5012835?v=glance&n=283155

-Lottery scams: http://www.txlottery.org/export/sites/default/About_Us/Security_Spotlight/
+Lottery scams: http://www.txlottery.org/export/sites/lottery/About_Us/Security_Spotlight/

-How some people try to defend lotteries: http://www.naspl.org/index.cfm?fuseaction=content&PageID=32&PageCategory=45
+How some people try to defend lotteries: http://www.naspl.org/

 One way to make your own “quick-pick” of numbers: http://www.random.org/sform.html